Mathieusc/Chess-Tournament-MVC/README.md

 ```

 The main menu will display:
-1 - Create a new tournament (The program currently auto-generates 8 players and creates a tournament)
+1 - Create a new tournament (The program currently auto-generate 8 players and creates a tournament)
 2 - Load (if any) the previous tournament
 3 - Update the player's ranking
 4 - Add players to the database